containers/podman/docs/source/markdown/podman-rm.1.md

 **--storage**

-Remove the container from the storage library only.
+Remove external containers from the storage library.
-This is only possible with containers that are not present in libpod (cannot be seen by **podman ps**).
+This is only possible with containers that are not present in libpod can be seen by **podman ps --all --storage**).
-It is used to remove containers from **podman build** and **buildah**, and orphan containers which were only partially removed by **podman rm**.
+It is used to remove external containers from **podman build** and **buildah**, and orphan containers which were only partially removed by **podman rm**.
 The storage option conflicts with the **--all**, **--latest**, and **--volumes** options.

 **--volumes**, **-v**